 The volatility doesn’t worry senior Shanghai-based hedge fund manager Zhou Liang.
 He’s hanging on to his real estate shares and placing faith in the industry’s long-term fundamentals.

 After declining 11.5% in May -- its worst monthly performance since October -- an index that tracks mainland Chinese developers listed in Hong Kong is staging a recovery, up 5.3% in June.
-Brokerages including Morgan Stanley have the property sector should outperform as Beijing looks to adjust curbs to support housing amid U.S.-China trade tensions.
+Brokerages including Morgan Stanley have said the property sector should outperform as Beijing looks to adjust curbs to support housing amid U.S.-China trade tensions.

 “Chinese property stocks are undervalued,” said Zhou, who has worked in the securities and asset management industry for more than two decades.